Support for DTrace is deprecated in MySQL 5.7 and is removed in MySQL 8.0.

 row-level probes with the notional parent probes to provide the

-as the format and arguments of each probe are provided.
+the format and arguments of each probe are provided.

 MySQL includes support for DTrace probes on these platforms: